Advanced Topics

 Generated by Relationship Visualizer enter image description here http://i.stack.imgur.com/Ka0t2.png (opens new window)

-The graph was purposely left with blue edges and a slightly smaller font size to differentiate it enough from the target graph to show it was not the original image but kept similar enough to show the goal was met.
+The graph was intentionally left with blue edges and a slightly smaller font size to distinguish it from the target image—different enough to show that it was not the original, yet similar enough to demonstrate that the goal was achieved.

-If you are interested in making the final changes to make the graphs truly identical you can edit the style definition for the edge keyword on row 5 to remove the color="blue" attribute.
-Press the Refresh Graph button and the graph generated will be identical to the goal image.
+If you want to make the final adjustments so the two graphs are truly identical, edit the style definition for the edge keyword on row 5 and remove the color="blue" attribute.
+Press Refresh, and the generated graph will match the goal image exactly.

 # Aligning Nodes Across Clusters

-One of the ways Graphviz frees your time is by letting it choose the optimal way to lay out shapes and edges.
-Sometimes however you want to control the placement for esthetic reasons.
+One of the ways Graphviz saves you time is by automatically choosing an optimal layout for nodes and edges.
+In many cases this produces a clean, readable diagram with no additional effort.
+Sometimes, however, you may want more control over placement for aesthetic or organizational reasons.
 Assume that you have the following graph:

 Created by this spreadsheet:

-For esthetic reasons, we would like "router1" and "router2" to be aligned.
-Two native Graphviz DOT commands need to be added to the spreadsheet to make this occur.
-The first command is shown on line 4, which adds newrank="true" into the body of the main graph.
-(It appears that newrank is an undocumented attribute added in Graphviz 2.30 which activate a new ranking algorithm which allows defining rank="same" for nodes which belong to clusters).
+For aesthetic reasons, we want router1 and router2 to align horizontally.
+To accomplish this, two native Graphviz DOT commands must be added to the spreadsheet.
+The first appears on line 4, where we insert newrank="true" into the body of the main graph.
+This attribute—introduced in Graphviz 2.30 and not formally documented—enables an alternative ranking algorithm that allows rank="same" to be applied to nodes even when they belong to clusters.

-You can also achieve the same result by checking the graph option "Rank ignoring clusters"
+You can also achieve the same result by selection the graph option "New Rank"

 The next step is to add the following native Graphviz command after the cluster definitions: